SAP-samples/kyma-runtime-extension-samples/sentiment-analysis/lambdas/customer-review-webhook/README.md

 It is configured to pull the source code directly from Git.

-[handler.js](handler.js) - Javscript source code for the webhook handler
+[handler.js](handler.js) - Javscript source code for the webhook handler - updated for Kyma v2.10 (see [Set asynchronous communication between Functions](https://kyma-project.io/docs/kyma/latest/03-tutorials/00-serverless/svls-11-set-asynchronous-connection-of-functions#create-the-emitter-function) )

 [package.json](package.json) - Dependencies for the function